puagarwa/page-fragmentor/README.md

 `.page::not(nth-child(even)) .page-header .even-content { display: none}` will hide content on even pages.

 The selector `.page[data-last-page="true"]` will select content on the last page.
-This may result in an additional empty page with only headers and footers.
+This may result in an additional empty page with only headers or footers if this causes overflow.

 ### Page numbers